1989 Houston Astros season: June

 The final two games of four-game set on June 3 and 4 against the Los Angeles Dodgers took so many extra innings that by themselves the lasted a span of four games.
-A 22-inning marathon unfolded at The Astrodone on June 3, taking seven hours and 14 minutes.
+A 22-inning marathon unfolded at The Astrodome on June 3, taking seven hours and 14 minutes.
 This ended with a 5–4 Astros win when Ramírez' single grazed the glove of left-hander Fernando Valenzuela, who was filling in at first base, for the game-winning RBI, which was the longest game in major league history.
 The ninth consecutive win for the Astros, they pulled to 1 1/2 games behind the NL West-leading San Francisco Giants, while concluding at 2:50 AM.
-First pitch for the series finale was just 10 hours later at 1 PM.
-For the first time at the Astrodome, two grand slams were hit, including one by the Dodgers' Mike Scioscia in top of the first inning, while the Astros' Louie Meadows answered in the fifth, also his first home of the season.
-The game remained tied, and in the top of the 13th, Astros ace Mike Scott, who made his first relief appearance since 1985, tossed a scoreless inning.
-In the bottom of the 13th inning, Scott hit for himself and drove in Ramírez on sacrifice fly for the walk-off run, securing a 7–6 win and four-game sweep of the Dodgers.
-Their tenth consecutive win (May 26–June 4), this tied another club record.
+The first pitch for the series finale was just 10 hours later at 1 PM.
+For the first time at the Astrodome, two grand slams were hit.
+The Dodgers' Mike Scioscia hit a grand slam in top of the first inning, while the Astros' Louie Meadows countered with one in the bottom of fifth, his first home of the season and first—and only—career grand slam.
+In the top of the 13th, Astros ace Mike Scott (9–3) entered to make his first relief appearance since 1985, tossed a scoreless inning, and later earned the victory.
+Scott batted for himself in the bottom of the 13th and hit a sacrifice fly to drive home Ramírez for the walk-off run, a 7–6 final score and four-game sweep of the Dodgers.
+Their tenth consecutive win (May 26 to June 4), this matched another Houston club record.

 On June 13, right fielder Terry Puhl played his 1,403rd game to pass Jack Graney for most all-time in the major leagues among Canadian-born players.

+Mike Scott concluded June with a 6–1 win–loss record (W–L), 2.20 earned run average, three complete games, 26 strikeouts, 15 bases on balls, and .209 batting average against.
+Hence, Scott was recognized as NL Pitcher of the Month to become the first Astro to receive the award since Nolan Ryan for May 1984.